 Actually, every country I can think of has a signature noodle soup!
 China alone, has hundreds of variations based on regional culture and resources.

-In China soups are thought to hold healing properties and noodles are a system of longevity.
-A noodle soup is therefore taken very seriously, as are most dishes!
+In China soups are thought to hold healing properties and noodles are a sign of longevity.
+A noodle soup is therefore taken very seriously, as are most dishes.

 Regional cuisines are highly respected and noted for their culinary and health-related attributes.
 Children are taught early on, how to prepare traditional dishes, some that have been around for thousands of years.

 We spent a great deal of our free time with Chinese college students who were eager to befriend “the foreigners” and brush up on their English.

-These friends introduced me to classic hot pots, a method of making soup in which you gently cook raw veggies in your serving bowl by pouring hot broth over the top, and allowing them to steep.
+These friends introduced me to a classic chinese hot pot recipe, a method of making soup in which you gently cook raw vegetables in your serving bowl by pouring hot broth over the top, and allowing them to steep.

 Add the chicken and simmer for 5-7 minutes, until just cooked through.
 Add the noodles.
 Stir, then cover and remove from heat.

+Allow each person to fill their bowls with fresh vegetables and a bit of chile garlic sauce.
 Then ladle the scalding hot soup over the veggies and let them sit for 5 minutes.